Vishvam10/SpeakUp/backend/README.md

 ### Introduction

-Welcome to the SpeakUp Backend!
 This FastAPI-powered backend is the engine behind the SpeakUp application, designed to deliver accurate and insightful analysis of user audio and video data.

 ### Key Features:

 - **Open-Source Models**:
-  - Finetuned *Wav2Vec2* for robust audio analysis.
+  - Finetuned _Wav2Vec2_ for robust audio analysis.
-  - *Facial Emotions Image Detection* for video-based emotion recognition.
+  - _Facial Emotions Image Detection_ for video-based emotion recognition.
 - **No Proprietary AI**:
   - No reliance on GPT or generative AI models—ensuring privacy, transparency, and full control over your data.
 - **Seamless Integration**:
   - Full support for **AWS S3** to store and manage large media files (video/audio).
   - **MongoDB** for managing core application data, including `users`, `assets`, and `analysis`.

 ### API Overview:

 The backend provides a range of APIs to handle:

 - **User Management**: Authentication, profiles, and user-related operations.
 - **Asset Management**: Upload, process, and retrieve media files.
 - **Authentication**: Secure login and session handling.
 - **Analysis**: Audio and video analysis with detailed feedback and scoring.

-With these capabilities, the SpeakUp Backend ensures high performance, flexibility, and scalability for a wide range of use cases.

 ## Setup